-- File path: The jar file containing the coprocessor implementation must be in a location where all region servers can read it.
-You could copy the file onto the local disk on each region server, but it is recommended to store it in HDFS. - Class name: The full class name of the coprocessor. - Priority: An integer.
+- $\circ\,$ Class name: The full class name of the Coprocessor. - Priority: An integer.
 The framework will determine the execution sequence of all configured observers registered at the same hook using priorities.
 This field can be left blank.
-In that case the framework will assign a default priority value. - Arguments: This field is passed to the coprocessor implementation.
+In that case the framework will assign a default priority value. - Arguments (Optional): This field is passed to the Coprocessor implementation.
+This is optional. - 3.
+Enable the table.